beasteers/starstar/README.md

  - modify a function's signature to include parameters from other functions that it wraps and sends its `**kwargs` to (`traceto(*funcs)`)
  - perform `functools.wraps`, while also preserving any arguments from the wrapper function in the signature (`wraps(func)(wrapper)`)

+I really hope you all find this useful!
+Please feel free to open issues if you have requests/suggestions cuz I want you to love this too!

 ## Install

 ```bash